|Craft category||Vehicles / Wood|

 Minimum number of craftspeople needed: The Worshipful Company of Wheelwrights estimates that the current number of craftspeople is in the range 21-50 and that level is just about sufficient to make the craft viable.

 Number of trainees: The traditional progress of the craft was from wheelwright to wainwright to coachbuilder.
-As of September 2016, there are two apprentices – one working with Mike Rowland & Son (coachbuilders and wheelwrights), and the other working with Phill Gregson (wheelwright and wagon maker) – who are going through a formal training programme and they should complete their 3 year apprenticeship in 2016/2017.
+As of December 2018, there is one wheelwrighting apprentice in Sussex and are two journeymen who have completed their apprenticeships – one working with Mike Rowland & Son (coachbuilders and wheelwrights), and the other working with Phill Gregson (wheelwright and wagon maker).
 There is also one wheelwright who has recently passed on his wheelwrighting skills to his son.

 Bennett, Eric, The Worshipful Company of Wheelwrights of the City of London 1670-1970